Summary

 I asked one question.
 "What's the EBIT impact?"

 The room went quiet, because the answer was: nobody had computed it.
 The use cases existed.
 The value didn't.
+And yet the value was right there to be unlocked, sitting in the same processes, waiting for someone to redesign the stream instead of decorating its steps.

 This is the new shape of AI theatre.
 I called the previous shape performance art three months ago.
 That piece was about pilots that never reach production.
 This one is about pilots that do reach production and still produce nothing on the P&L.